sindreoyen/NMEAParser/README.md

 ### 4.2 Parsing NMEA Sentences

-Parsing NMEA sentences is processed by the `NMEAParserManager.shared` instance and has *one inferface* that is used for whichever NMEA sentence you want to process.
+Parsing NMEA sentences is processed by the `NMEAParserManager.shared` instance and has *one interface* that is used for whichever NMEA sentence you want to process.
 The filtering logic and sending the sentence into the correct parser is handled by the `NMEAParserManager`.
 For parsing, you have two options:

 1. Parse an NMEA sentence already in `String` format